olefriis/simplepvr-backend-ruby/README.md

         username=me password=secret pvr_server

 This will secure the application with Basic HTTP Authentication.
+However, everything is sent in clear text.
+If you're worried about your PVR data, you should create an SSL certificate (see [https://devcenter.heroku.com/articles/ssl-certificate-self](this description), for example) and supply the key and certificate paths when starting the server:

+        username=me password=secret key=server.key cert=server.crt pvr_server

+You can also supply the `port` variable, in case you want to expose the server on another port than 4567:

+        username=me password=secret key=server.key cert=server.crt port=8443 pvr_server

 XMLTV
 =====